evandor/skysail-wiki/services/user-management/authentication.md

 # Authentication

 Typically, you want your users to **authenticate **when using a web _application _\(as opposed to most _web sites_ which are meant for reading\).
-Authentication can be done is various ways, and skysail provides a couple of bundles you can choose from.
+Authentication can be done is various ways, and skysail provides a couple of bundles \(see Chapter "User Management"\) you can choose from.
 If it comes to authentication, those bundles need to provide a class implementing the following interface from **skysail.api**:

 ```java
 public interface AuthenticationService {